secretstartups/handbook/content/handbook/marketing/marketing-operations/marketo/_index.md

 - Company name of `student`, `personal`, `test` and similar
 - Actively worked by a partner (`Prospect Share Status` = `Sending to Partner`, `Accepted`, or `Pending`)

+#### Why Do We Use A Scoring Model?

+A slide deck of the "why" we use a scoring model, along with a few pointers, can be found [here](https://docs.google.com/presentation/d/1Xl1xcrOeFsDar2B9kTmMH1Hrw5WKsNx7mDL9xtVeBMs/edit#slide=id.g1d24c3e4ddd_5_252).
+Note, this is the slide deck used in the LevelUp course.

 #### Scoring Revamp FY25Q1

-For details on the data driven changes made to lead scoring at the beginning of FY25 please refer to [this slide deck](https://docs.google.com/presentation/d/14bTq_KOyG7jHJR7vghcUVAZ_tMSOgbAN7hI8auI49eU/edit#slide=id.g1d24c3e4ddd_5_252).
+For details on the data driven changes made to lead scoring at the beginning of FY25, refer to [this slide deck](https://docs.google.com/presentation/d/14bTq_KOyG7jHJR7vghcUVAZ_tMSOgbAN7hI8auI49eU/edit#slide=id.g1d24c3e4ddd_5_252) and [this slide deck](https://docs.google.com/presentation/d/1B8Q3Rq6O7-641rFoGOJOG6TxKHM_uAU29Ejbzqr2KMI/edit#slide=id.g1d24c3e4ddd_5_252) to review the data set findings.

 #### Auto-MQL